Synthetixio/SIPs/content/sccp/sccp-336.md

 # Simple Summary

-This SCCP proposes to reconfigure the LP caps for Arbitrum as the system prepares to scale up; $10m for UARB, ETH and USDC as collateral and Wrapper, and remove DAI as collateral and Wrapper.
+This SCCP proposes to reconfigure the LP caps for Arbitrum as the system prepares to scale up; $10m for ARB, ETH and USDC as collateral and Wrapper, and remove DAI as collateral and Wrapper.

 # Abstract